jamescherti/vim-tab-bar.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/vim-tab-bar.el)
 ![](https://raw.githubusercontent.com/jamescherti/vim-tab-bar.el/main/.screenshots/made-for-gnu-emacs.svg)

-The *vim-tab-bar* package enhances Emacs' built-in tab-bar with a clean, Vim-inspired design that automatically adapts to the current Emacs theme as well as any themes loaded subsequently.
-This ensures the tab-bar integrates with the rest of the Emacs interface, eliminating visual conflicts and making it feel like a natural extension of your Emacs environment.
+The *vim-tab-bar* package enhances Emacs' built-in *tab-bar* with a minimalist, Vim-inspired design that automatically adapts to the current Emacs theme as well as any themes loaded subsequently.
+This ensures the *tab-bar* integrates with the rest of the Emacs interface, eliminating visual conflicts and making it feel like a natural extension of your Emacs environment.

-Even users who are not specifically interested in styling their tab-bar like Vim's appreciate the *vim-tab-bar* package because it adapts to their Emacs theme, offering a cohesive experience.
+Beyond its Vim-like styling, the *vim-tab-bar* package benefits users who prioritize theme consistency, as it harmonizes the *tab-bar* appearance with their chosen Emacs theme, enhancing overall interface uniformity.

 ![](https://raw.githubusercontent.com/jamescherti/vim-tab-bar.el/main/.screenshots/emacs-tab-like-vim.png)

-(For those unfamiliar with Emacs’ built-in [tab-bar](https://www.gnu.org/software/emacs/manual/html_node/emacs/Tab-Bars.html): Emacs' **tab-bar** feature allows users to manage multiple independent workspaces, where each workspace—comprising its own set of window layouts.
-This goes beyond just organizing tabs for different tasks or projects; it helps users switch between distinct contexts, such as coding, reading documentation, or managing emails, without losing track of their previous work. *It's similar to how web browsers or other editors use tabs, but with far more control over workspace organization and layout.*)
+*For those unfamiliar with Emacs’ built-in [tab-bar](https://www.gnu.org/software/emacs/manual/html_node/emacs/Tab-Bars.html):* Emacs' *tab-bar* feature allows users to manage multiple independent workspaces, where each workspace—comprising its own set of window layouts.
+This goes beyond just organizing tabs for different tasks or projects; it helps users switch between distinct contexts, such as coding, reading documentation, or managing emails, without losing track of their previous work. *It's similar to how web browsers or other editors use tabs, but with far more control over workspace organization and layout.*

 ## Table of Contents